USEPA/e-manifest/emanifest-py/README.md

 6. get_manifest
 7. get_sites

-The following methods are for regulator users only:
+The following methods are for regulatory users only:

 1. get_handler
 2. get_cme_lookups